keboola/developers-docs/extend/registration/index.md

 While a [Custom Science extension](/extend/custom-science/) requires registration only when offered to all KBC users, registering a [Docker extension](/extend/docker/) is mandatory at all times.

-That being said, any KBC user can use any registered component, unless:
+That being said, any KBC user can use any registered component, unless

-- the KBC user (or their token) has a [limited access to the component](http://help.keboola.com/storage/tokens/)
+- the KBC user (or their token) has a [limited access to the component](http://help.keboola.com/storage/tokens/),
-- the component itself limits where it can run (in what projects and for which users)
+- the component itself limits where it can run (in what projects and for which users).

 ## Using a Private Repository
 If your image cannot be public, you can use a private Docker repository on both DockerHub and Quay.io.